aistats126/aistats126/README.md

 ``` 0.0074```

-To generate the plots in the paper
+To generate the plots in the paper, call

 ```python
 n_shapley_values.plot(feature_names = feature_names)